ramon-almeida/Coffee-Shop-Management-App/README.md

 ##########################################################################################
 -If you had more time, what is one thing you would improve upon?

-•My idea is to create more functions to test requirements such as, adding data to CVS file and modifying them.
+•Organize files in folders like src, data and test and move functions from main-project file to functions file •My idea is to create more functions to test requirements such as, adding data to CVS file and modifying them.

 ##########################################################################################